aplteam/Cider/docs/Cider-User-Guide.md

 #### APLGit2

-In case you use Git as a version control management tool you should install the [Git Bash](https://git-scm.com/downloads "Link to the Git Bash download page") as well as the user command [APLGit2](https://github.com/aplteam/APLGit2 "Link to APLGit2 on GitHub").
+In case you use Git as a version control management tool it is recommended that you install the [Git Bash](https://git-scm.com/downloads "Link to the Git Bash download page") as well as the user command [`APLGit2`](https://github.com/aplteam/APLGit2 "Link to APLGit2 on GitHub").

 When a project carries a directory `.git/` then Cider knows that the project is version controlled with Git.
 It also checks whether `⎕SE.APLGit2` is available: this is the API of the user command `]APLGit2`.
 Cider uses this to display the Git status report for a project in the later stages of opening a project.

-I> In order to install APLGit2 as a user command execute this statement:
+I> In order to install `APLGit2` as a user command execute this statement:
 I>
 I> `]InstallPackages [tatin]aplteam-APLGit2 [MyUCMDs]`